Mango Yogurt Smoothie

 Small Portions

 On several occasions I’ve seen parents fill up the child’s plate and then forcing them to finish everything.
-Always teach your child that they can always ask for a second helping but don’t over load.
+Always teach your child that they can always ask for a second helping.
+Don’t over load.

 Re -introduce the veg or fruit differently